droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 While fleeing through the woods, Eliza has half cover from any player at least 30 feet away, and three-quarters cover from any player at least 60 feet away.

-**If the players attempt to conceal their tracks from Eliza**, they can do so by traveling off-road and succeeding on a DC 18 Stealth check to Avoid Notice, followed by a DC 18 Survival check to Cover Tracks.
-Players who depart from the road in this way encounter a **[Weak Will-O'-Wisp](https://2e.aonprd.com/Monsters.aspx?ID=3240)** as described in <span class="citation">Will-o'-Wisp (p.
+**If the players attempt to conceal their tracks from Eliza**, they can do so by traveling off-road and succeeding on a DC 11 Dexterity (Stealth) check, followed by a DC 11 Wisdom (Survival) check.
+Players who depart from the road in this way encounter a **will-o'-wisp** as described in <span class="citation">Will-o'-Wisp (p.
 33)</span>.
 ### The March of the Dead
 When the players arrive at the River Ivlis Crossroads, read: